Author: Claire Miller

 Wayne Bergmann has spent decades fighting for the rights of Traditional Owners – a job that often puts him in the firing line.
 So what was it like to reflect back on the entirety of his life – from his childhood to today?
 To write his story, Wayne called on award-winning novelist and longtime colleague […]

 Celebrate with us!
-To make your book-giving ceremony extra special we’ve prepared an online storytime session reading from my book Say Hooray.
-And it’s coming soon!
-In the meantime, there are also lots of fun and free activity sheets for you to download for the Bookaburras program!
+To make your book-giving ceremony extra special we’ve prepared an online storytime session reading from my book Say Hello.
+You can watch below.
+There are also lots of fun and free activity sheets for you to download for the Bookaburras program! space space space space space space space space space space space […]

 Karen Herbert’s latest crime novel Vertigo is part political thriller, part social commentary and wholly entertaining.
 In this interview she takes us into the themes of her work.
 The themes in this book are social and political ones.
 Why did you choose to focus on homelessness and disadvantage?
 Homelessness is one of the major factors […]